Hierarchy of entropy production and thermodynamic trade-off relations in non-Markovian systems

-where $S_{SA}$ is the Shannon entropy of the joint system and the heat flux from the residual Markovian bath is defined as $\dot{Q}_{\rm emb} := \int d\bm{z}_{S}d\bm{z}_{A} H_{SA}^{\rm tot} \partial_{t}f^{SA}_{t}$.
-We emphasized that the entropy production for the Markovian embedded model $\Sigma_{\rm emb}:=\int^{\tau}_{0}dt \dot{\Sigma}_{\rm emb}$ and the non-Markovian entropy production $\Sigma$~\eqref{eq: EP nonMarkov} are defined based on different system-bath boundaries, and as a result, the two definitions are not identical (see Fig.~\ref{fig: model}).
+where $S_{SA}$ is the Shannon entropy of the joint system and $\dot{Q}_{\rm emb} := \int d\bm{z}_{S}d\bm{z}_{A} H_{SA}^{\rm tot} \partial_{t}f^{SA}_{t}$ is the heat flux from the residual Markovian bath.
+We emphasize that the entropy production for the Markovian embedded model $\Sigma_{\rm emb}:=\int^{\tau}_{0}dt \dot{\Sigma}_{\rm emb}$ and the non-Markovian entropy production $\Sigma$ in Eq.~\eqref{eq: EP nonMarkov} are defined based on different system-bath boundaries, and as a result, the two definitions are not identical (see Fig.~\ref{fig: model}).
 Furthermore, while $\Sigma_{\rm emb}$ depends on specific choices of Markovian embedding, $\Sigma$ is invariant under different choices of embedding.
 A natural question is therefore how these two definitions of the entropy productions are related to each other.

-Our first main result is to show the hierarchy of entropy production under Markovian embedding, i.e., the non-Markovian entropy production $\Sigma$ is {\it larger} than or equal to that of the Markovian embedded model $\Sigma_{\rm emb}$ (see also Fig.~\ref{fig: model}c):
+Our first main result is the hierarchy of entropy production under Markovian embedding, i.e., the non-Markovian entropy production $\Sigma$ is {\it larger} than or equal to that of the Markovian embedded model $\Sigma_{\rm emb}$ (see also Fig.~\ref{fig: model}c):